 During the COVID-19 pandemic, UCare is here to help you understand what you need to do to stay safe and get the care you need.
-This page is updated as new information is available.

 What you need to know

 UCare wants to make sure you have the information you need about COVID-19 vaccines.
 The Centers for Disease Control and Prevention says that the available COVID-19 vaccines are safe and effective.
 Getting the vaccine is the best way to get back to doing what you love to do, while keeping you, your family and your friends safe.
 Please check with your doctor or pharmacist to see if the COVID-19 vaccine is right for you.
 UCare covers the COVID-19 vaccine at no cost to you.

 COVID-19 vaccines are not directly available through UCare.
 Please visit the Minnesota Department of Health website, contact your doctor's office or visit your clinic or pharmacy's website for information on how to get the vaccine.

 Source: The Families First Coronavirus Response Act (FFCRA) (Pub.
 L. 116-127)

 1-833-951-3189 | TTY 1-800-688-2534

 We can help you: